Javier Sequeyra

-Javier Marcelo Sequeyra (born 23 July 1995 in Berisso) is an Argentine footballer currently playing for Club Ciudad de Bolívar.
+Javier Marcelo Sequeyra (born 23 July 1995 in Berisso) is an Argentine footballer currently playing for Defensores de Cambaceres in the Primera C, the regionalised fourth division of the Argentine football league system.

 Career

 Sequeyra is born in Berisso.
 He made his debut in the 2012/13 season.
 He played two games that season.

+He also played in Club Ciudad de Bolívar and Defensores de Cambaceres, In July 2025 he became a reinforcement for Crucero del Norte on loan, and in 2026 he returned to Defensores de Cambaceres.